Joseph and Aseneth: Origin

-From the 10th century back to the 6th century the manuscript was in Mesopotamia.
-In the 6th century we can pick up the trail.
+Ancient and medieval translations

+The Syriac translation

+The principal manuscript of the Syriac translation of Joseph and Aseneth is London, British Library (formerly British Museum), manuscript #17,202.

 Manuscript #17,202 is an anthology, a collection of a number of important writings compiled by an anonymous Syriac author called by scholars Pseudo-Zacharias Rhetor.
 He labelled his anthology A Volume of Records of Events Which Have Happened in the World.
 He was likely a monk.
 This Syriac anthology dates from around 570.
-It contains the oldest existing version of Joseph and Aseneth.

-The compiler is called "Pseudo-Zacharias Rhetor" because one of the items found in his anthology is an important church history by the real Zacharias Rhetor.
+It constituted the oldest surviving manuscript of Joseph and Aseneth.
+The compiler is known as "Pseudo-Zacharias Rhetor" because one of the items found in his anthology is an important church history by the real Zacharias Rhetor.
 Pseudo-Zacharias Rhetor, whoever he was, did not compose these documents: he compiled them.
-In the case of Joseph and Aseneth he used the existing Syriac translation that had been made by Moses of Ingila.